Top 6 Tools to Reap Full Benefits of Automation for Nonprofits

-While adding new leads into your CRM, you can simultaneously move them through the pipeline to convert into donors.
-The pipeline feature will help you to view the stages of lead conversion, forecast possible profit and view the performance of your team.
+While adding new leads into your CRM, you can simultaneously move them through the pipeline to convert them into donors.
+The pipeline feature will help you to view the stages of lead conversion, forecast possible profit, and view the performance of your team.

 Nowadays, there are so many channels to reach the audience that it can be difficult to effectively manage.
 However, a marketer of non-profits cannot experiment as much with advertising campaigns as a for-profit organization, so they need some proven methods.
 Also, as they need grounding for each action it is extremely important to calculate and track the marketing ROI for channels, campaigns, and overall.